 Small batches and studio rituals are repeated over and over again until each and every pot has reached completion and is ready to enter the world outside the studio.
 Being … in the studio… it's always a lovely way to pass the time.

 I love to make worldly, classic pots, with a whisper of history, dressed for the modern day, for everyday living.
-I want my pots to last a lifetime, to have endless possibilities, to be used with routine, and then passed on to someone special.
-Useful things that help enhance life’s simple pleasures, and a bring sense of comfort and joy to people’s lives.
+I want my pots to become part of someone’s daily rituals, to have endless possibilities, and to be used with routine.
+Stone Cottage Pottery and Farm exists to create useful things that help enhance life’s simple pleasures, and a bring sense of comfort and joy to people’s lives.